-Remember that paying your bills on time is one of the best things you can do for credit score!
+Remember that paying your bills on time is one of the best things you can do for your credit score!
 Setting up online alerts or automatic payments across different accounts will help keep track and avoid missing any deadlines.
-The payment history is the major factors for credit score and its heavy impact on your credit score.
+The payment history is the major factor for credit score and its heavy impact on your credit score.

 #2.
 Amounts owed and credit card utilization – 30%

 Credit utilization – also known as debt-to-limit ratio or personal financing portfolio analysis is the measure of how much you are utilizing your credit card limit.
-A good goal would be to stay below 30%, but if this isn’t possible for some reason then it’s better that than having a high number which may signal an issue with overextending oneself and not being able handle more loans in case they were given out again by lenders .
-This can result from cards being used at full capacity, going into deep repayment mode so nothing else comes along until things settle down financially again.
+A good goal would be to stay below 30%, but if this isn't possible for some reason then it's better than having a high number which may signal an issue with overextending oneself and not being able to handle more loans in case they were given out again by lenders.
+This can result from cards being used at full capacity, and going into deep repayment mode so nothing else comes along until things settle down financially again.

 Having a long credit history helps your score as long as you make on-time payments.
 The age and types of accounts matter too!
 You need to add up how old each account is, along with an average duration for all active lines in order get the most accurate picture possible before applying for loans or mortgages through banks."